Setup and Quick Start

 Warning

-Version of hls4ml available on conda-forge
+Previously, versions of hls4ml were made available on conda-forge

 Development version